My very first SUP race was last year’s Gore Fest.

 I showed up with my ice climbing helmet, roller derby elbow pads, long mountain bike shorts, soccer shin guards, trail running shoes, and a huge smile that said: "I know I look absolutely ridiculous."

 No one even pointed or laughed.
 In fact, I was personally introduced to all the ladies by Gentian Nuzzo.
 My fear was replaced immediately with respect and deep admiration for everyone involved.
 I felt supported in a way that I have never experienced before.

 Stand up paddle boarding fulfills a part of my soul that needs connection, purpose, significance, expansion, and contribution.
 After that race, a spark inside me caught fire with a flame.
 I wanted healthy challenges and to expand my knowledge of the sport in any way that I could.

-This summer I have loved attending as many races as possible.
+I have attended as many races as possible this summer.
 I have met great people that I hope will be life-long friends.
-I feel in awe of the places that Paddle Boarding has taken me here in Colorado, Utah, Idaho, and Wyoming.
+I feel in awe of the places that paddleboarding has taken me in Colorado, Utah, Idaho, and Wyoming.
 It has been one of the greatest gifts I have ever received.
-There has never been a problem that I have had that wasn’t given more clarity and perspective, by being on the River.
+There has never been a problem that I've had that wasn’t given more clarity and perspective by being on the river.
 I always feel renewed and energized.